TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 Godel Terminal:

-- Institutional ownership and 13F filings
+- Institutional ownership data (HDS command)

-- Analyst estimates and consensus data
+- Analyst estimates and consensus data (ANR command)

 - SEC filing analysis tools